tonyjurg/Nestle1904GBI/docs/features/lemma.md

 ## Source description

-Taken from XML attribute `UnicodeLemma` for each element `node` representing a word.
+Taken from the XML attribute `UnicodeLemma` for each element `node` representing a word.

 ---
 ###### [Click here for list of all features](home.md#readme)